 How do you choose a doctor or a day care or a new car?
 Sometimes you start with recommendations from others, and sometimes you just see something you like.
 But you always get up close and personal before you make a commitment.
 Choosing a Christian coach works that way, too.

-There are a number of directories that will direct you to a certified, reputable coach: Christian Coaches Network, International Coach Federation, Noomii and more.
+There are a number of directories that will direct you to a certified, reputable coach.
+You can find a large selection of Christian coaches on Noomii.
+You can also find one on the Christian Coaches Network or through the International Coach Federation (ICF).
 Visiting websites and blogs will give you a feel for that coach's personality and style.
 When you find one or more that you like, contact them.
 Most Christian coaches will offer a complimentary or getting to know you session to see if what you are looking for matches how they coach.

-What's the difference between a Christian coach and a spiritual coach?
+What's the Difference Between a Christian Coach and a Spirituality Coach?

 Training for a Christian coach is facilitated by a group of professional Christian coaches and is approached from a distinctly Christian perspective.
 Its basis is a fairly conservative, evangelical nondenominational theological framework.